HireAbo/awesome-interview-questions-5000-jobs/Sports and Athletics/Sports Medicine/Physical Therapist.md

 Welcome to the Physical Therapist Interview Preparation !
 This resource is designed to help you ace your Physical Therapist interviews with confidence.

+Sports and Athletics is a field that encompasses a wide range of physical activities, including competitive sports, recreational activities, and fitness training.
+It is a domain that promotes physical fitness, teamwork, and overall well-being.
+Within this field, Sports Medicine plays a crucial role in providing specialized care for athletes and individuals involved in physical activities.
+One important job within Sports Medicine is that of a Physical Therapist.
+Physical Therapists work closely with athletes to prevent, diagnose, and treat injuries, as well as aid in rehabilitation and performance enhancement.
+They employ various techniques, exercises, and therapies to help athletes recover from injuries and improve their physical abilities.

 ## 🚀 Overview

 Whether you're a seasoned Physical Therapist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Physical Therapist interviews to help you prepare and succeed.